-When clients hire copywriters, they’re looking for implementation.
-For website content, ads, emails, brochures, packaging copy… In short, assets.
+When clients hire copywriters, they’re looking for marketing assets.
+For website content, ads, emails, brochures, packaging copy…

 What it turns out they often need is positioning first.

-The most compelling answer to the question, “Why should your customer choose you over every other solution?”
+You need the most compelling answer to the question, “Why should your customer choose you over every other brand?”

 Suzie is a winner of the 2019 Canada’s Most Powerful Women: Top 100 Awards (Entrepreneurship) and has led marketing for some of the most well-known consumer brands in North America.

-I was lucky to work with Susan years ago on a client project.
+I was lucky to work with Suzie years ago on a client project.
 She was brought in when a beloved, market-leading brand was losing share to challengers with weaker products.

 At the core of the challenge?
 The brand’s positioning.

-And here’s what interesting for those of us devoted to voice-of-customer.
+And here’s what is so interesting for those of us devoted to voice-of-customer:

-Suzie didn’t make the positioning up.
-She excavated it from customer insights.
+Suzie excavated the brand positioning from customer insights.

 This kind of positioning work is based on deep research.
 The kind of research that uncovers Big Ideas and gives brands the edge for decades.

-And so, when I wanted to dive deeper into the topic of brand positioning and how it applies to copywriting, I knew I needed to speak to Suzie again.
+And so, when I wanted to dive deeper into the topic of brand positioning, I knew I needed to speak to Suzie again.

 Suzie Yorke on the smart startup’s approach to positioning